richarddwang/electra_pytorch/README.md

 - You don't need to download and process datasets manually, the scirpt take care those for you automatically.
 (Thanks to [huggingface/nlp](https://github.com/huggingface/nlp) and [hugginface/transformers](https://github.com/huggingface/transformers))

-- You can inspect the content of processed data by uncomment or enable `show_batch` in the scripts

-- Jupyter notebooks for pretraining and finetuning respectively, where you can explore anything.

-- Successfully replicate the paper results for all GLUE tasks.

-- Use wikipedia + bookcorpus data

-- Take care of easily overlooked details to ensure the quality.
-See [Advanced Details](#Advanced-Details)
+- AFAIK, the closest reimplementation to the original one, taking care of many easily overlooked details (described below).

-- From data processing to pretraining to finetuning, carefully follow every bit of the original implementation.
+- AFAIK, the only one successfully validate itself by replicating the results in the paper.

+- Comes with jupyter notebooks, which you can explore the code and inspect the processed data.

+- You don't need to download and preprocess anything by yourself, all you need is running the training script.

 # Usage
 > Note: This project is actually for my personal research.
 So I didn't trying to make it easy to use for all users, but trying to make it easy to read and modify.